Words & Photos By Nathan Allen

-There are Recaro vans which can transport you to Port Barton from Puerto Princesa.
+There are Recaro vans which can transport you here to Port Barton from Puerto Princesa.
 They take 3 or 4 hours and the cost is 350 pesos ($7).
 There is an open air bus that is 100 pesos cheaper, check the Puerto Princesa bus terminal for more info.
-Note: You can take a boat to Port Barton from Sabang if the weather is nice, and also from Port Barton to El Nido!
+Note: You can also take a boat from here to Sabang if the weather is nice, and even from here to El Nido!

-Port Barton has a great vibe, and is not nearly as crowded as other beach destinations in Palawan.
+The town has a great vibe, and is not nearly as crowded as other beach destinations in Palawan.
 There are plenty of restaurants and lodging options, yet it doesn’t feel overdeveloped at all.
+The

 Oh, almost forgot!
-They are starting to throw full moon parties in Port Barton, so if you happen to be there during that time, check it out.
+They are starting to throw full moon parties in Port Barton, so if you happen to be in Palawan during that time, check it out.

-Curious about how much a flight to the Philippines costs?
+Curious about how much a flight to Palawan (or the Philippines) costs?
 You might be surprised, check it out.